JENebel/JENChessEngine/README.md

 Development is well under way for the successor to this engine, [Cadabra](https://github.com/PQNebel/Cadabra).

 ## Using the engine

+Note that a BMI2 enabled cpu is required.
+This should be supported by all newer x86 processors.

+Binaries for linux and windows are available under the latest release, but the best performance is achieved by compiling the source.
+In testing the provided binary is 10-20% slower than a natively compiled one.

 It is simply compiled with

     cargo build --release

-or run with

-    cargo run --release

-The engine uses the [UCI](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html) interface for automatic playing with these commands:
+The engine uses the [UCI](https://backscattering.de/chess/uci/) interface for automatic playing with these commands:

     x/exit/quit             // All 3 variants exit the program
     d                       // Displays the current board